depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

 # Why

-The Wasserstein GAN (WGAN) is a GAN variant which uses the 1-Wasserstein distance, rather than the KL-Divergence, to measure the difference between the model and target distributions.
+The Wasserstein GAN (WGAN) is a GAN variant which uses the 1-Wasserstein distance, rather than the JS-Divergence, to measure the difference between the model and target distributions.
 This seemingly simple change has big consequences!
 Not only does WGAN train more easily (a common struggle with GANs) but it also achieves very impressive results &#8212; generating some stunning images.
 By studying the WGAN, and its variant the WGAN-GP, we can learn a lot about GANs and generative models in general.
 After completing this curriculum you should have an intuitive grasp of why the WGAN and WGAN-GP work so well, as well as, a thorough understanding of the mathematical reasons for their success.
 You should be able to apply this knowledge to understanding cutting edge research into GANs and other generative models.

 <br />

 # 1 Basics of Probability & Information Theory
   **Motivation**: To understand GAN training (and eventually WGAN & WGAN-GP) we need to first have some understanding of probability and information theory.
 In particular, we will focus on Maximum Likelihood Estimation and the KL-Divergence.
 This week we will make sure that we understand the basics so that we can build upon them in the following weeks.

-  _This week contains some fairly introductory material so you may want to treat it as optional.
-However, this week still covers interesting and important topics, that are important for understanding the Wasserstein GAN, so skip with caution._

   **Topics**: